popolo-project/popolo-spec/src/terms.md

 <h1 id="Motion">Motion</h1>

 * Canada has two ways of expressing motions: from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.
+* Switzerland offers an [API](http://ws.parlament.ch/) and [bulk downloads](http://www.parlament.ch/f/wahlen-abstimmungen/abstimmungen-im-parlament/Pages/abstimmung-nr-xml.aspx).

 &motion

 <h1 id="VoteEvent">Vote event</h1>

-* Only PML Schema has properties for the time at which the vote ends: `endDate` and `endTime`.
 * Canada has three ways of expressing votes: in the [Hansard](http://www.parl.gc.ca/HouseChamberBusiness/ChamberSittings.aspx?View=H&Language=E), from the [votes list page](http://www.parl.gc.ca/housechamberbusiness/Chambervotelist.aspx?Language=E) and from the vote detail page.
 * [Toronto](http://app.toronto.ca/tmmis/getAdminReport.do?function=prepareMemberVoteReport) publishes reports for each voter.
+* Switzerland has the properties `meaningYes` and `meaningNo` for the meaning of voting "Yes" or "No".

 &voteevent